-When using AnQiCMS for content operation, we often encounter situations where we need to refine the HTML tags in the article content.For example, during the import or copy and paste process, some unnecessary, format-inconsistent tags may be brought in, which may affect the page layout, SEO performance, and even introduce security risks.For the requirement of "only delete the specified HTML tags from AnQiCMS article content", we need to use the specific filter provided by the template engine.
+When using AnQiCMS for content operations, we often encounter situations where we need to refine the processing of HTML tags in the article content.For example, during the import or paste process, some unnecessary, format-inconsistent tags may be introduced, which may affect page layout, SEO performance, and even introduce security risks.In order to meet the requirement of only deleting the specified HTML tags from the content of AnQiCMS articles, we need to use the specific filter provided by the template engine.

-Therefore, to only delete the specified HTML tags in AnQiCMS article content, it should useremovetagsFilter.
+Therefore, to only delete the specified HTML tags from the content of AnQiCMS articles, you should useremovetagsFilter.

 removetagsHow to use the filter?